Security · Last updated 2026-04-30

 | Account email, name, billing | Cognito, Paddle (MoR) | ShellYard, AWS, Paddle | Standard SaaS account metadata.
 Paddle handles payment. |

-| Audit log entries | DynamoDB | ShellYard (timestamps + event types) | Per-Space audit log.
-Team adds CSV export; Enterprise adds filtering. |
+| Audit log entries | DynamoDB | ShellYard (timestamps + event types) | Per-Space audit log on Team and above.
+CSV export on Team; per-Space filtering on Enterprise. |

 The vault, in one panel